MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/ha-server.md

 ### Install VMM on the first cluster node

-1. On either node of the cluster you created run VMM setup and select **Install**.
+1. On either node of the cluster you created, run VMM setup and select **Install**.
 2. VMM detects its installing on a cluster node and asks you if you want to make the VMM server highly available.
 Select **Yes**.
 3. In **Select features to install**, select the VMM management server and the VMM console.
 4. In **Product registration information**, specify organizational details and the product key.